Nautical mile: History

 The word mile is from the Latin phrase for a thousand paces: mille passus.
 Navigation at sea was done by eye until around 1500 when navigational instruments were developed and cartographers began using a coordinate system with parallels of latitude and meridians of longitude.

 The earliest reference of 60 miles to a degree is a map by Nicolaus Germanus in a 1482 edition of Ptolemy's Geography indicating one degree of longitude at the Equator contains "milaria 60".
-An earlier manuscript map by Nicolaus Germanus in a previous edition of Geography states "unul gradul log. et latitud sub equinortiali formet stadia 500 que fanut miliaria 621/2" ("one degree longitude and latitude under the equator forms 500 stadia, which make 621/2 miles").
+An earlier manuscript map by Nicolaus Germanus in a previous edition of Geography states "unus gradus longitudinis et latitudinis sub equinoctiali continet stadia 500 que faciunt miliaria 621/2" ("one degree longitude and latitude under the equator forms 500 stadia, which make 621/2 miles").
 Whether a correction or convenience, the reason for the change from 621/2 to 60 miles to a degree is not explained.
 Eventually, the ratio of 60 miles to a degree appeared in English in a 1555 translation of Pietro Martire d'Anghiera's Decades: "[Ptolemy] assigned likewise to every degree three score miles."

 By the late 16th century English geographers and navigators knew that the ratio of distances at sea to degrees was constant along any great circle (such as the equator, or any meridian), assuming that Earth was a sphere.
 In 1574, William Bourne stated in A Regiment for the Sea the "rule to raise a degree" practised by navigators: "But as I take it, we in England should allowe 60 myles to one degrée: that is, after 3 miles to one of our Englishe leagues, wherefore 20 of oure English leagues shoulde answere to one degrée."
 Likewise, Robert Hues wrote in 1594 that the distance along a great circle was 60 miles per degree.
 However, these referred to the old English mile of 5000 feet and league of 15,000 feet, relying upon Ptolemy's underestimate of the Earth's circumference.
 In the early seventeenth century, English geographers started to acknowledge the discrepancy between the angular measurement of a degree of latitude and the linear measurement of miles.
 In 1624 Edmund Gunter suggested 352,000 feet to a degree (58662/3 feet per arcminute).
 In 1633, William Oughtred suggested 349,800 feet to a degree (5830 feet per arcminute).
 Both Gunter and Oughtred put forward the notion of dividing a degree into 100 parts, but their proposal was generally ignored by navigators.
 The ratio of 60 miles, or 20 leagues, to a degree of latitude remained fixed while the length of the mile was revised with better estimates of the Earth's circumference.
 In 1637, Robert Norwood proposed a new measurement of 6120 feet for an arcminute of latitude, which was within 44 feet of the currently accepted value for a nautical mile.